 Which Sites and Services Do You Use?

 These seven music sites should be more than enough to keep all but the pickiest audiophile satisfied.
 Whether you prefer to stream music or download it onto your hard drive, you’ll be able to find something to suit your needs.
+And if you’re in the market for a hi-res music player for your PC, we have you covered.
+If you’re an audiophile, you might want to consider getting one of these digital audio players for music without your phone.

 And remember the next time you’re preparing to go to a local music event, spend a little time making sure you have the right tech gadgets for that music festival.